wirelineio/wireline-core/packages/codec-protobuf/README.md

 > Codec for protobuf to use in libraries that follows the valueEncoding API of leveldb, like hypercore.

-## Requirement
+## Requirements

-CodecProtobuf only works with [protocol-buffers](https://github.com/mafintosh/protocol-buffers) since it's the only module that allows you to encode/decode type `bytes` to Buffer giving you the benefit of building universal apps working in Node and the Browser.
-(Most of the current bundle tooling for the Browser implements Buffer).
+CodecProtobuf only works with [protocol-buffers](https://github.com/mafintosh/protocol-buffers) since it allows you to encode/decode type `bytes` to Buffer giving you the benefit of building universal apps working in Node and the Browser.

+Most of the current bundle tooling for the browser implements Buffer.
+By contrast, `protobufjs` uses `Buffer` objects in NodeJS, but `uint8array` in the browser.

+TODO(burdon): File issue with protobufjs.

 ## Install